vrglab/Vrglabs_Ultimate_Reusable_Unity_Assets/README.md

 # Vrglabs Ultimate Reusable Unity Assets
 This is my personal collection of codes and images and systems i built tthrought my 5 years of work with unity

+> [!CAUTION]
+> Some of the systems in the scripts folder are dependent on things listed in the Libraries folder

 # Credits To assets made by other people
 ## Libaries folder
 1. Astar Pathfinding by [Aron Granberg](http://www.arongranberg.com)